Waitangi dildo incident: Event

+The dildo

+Although the object thrown at Joyce was described by media at the time as a "dildo" or "sex toy", Butler later revealed it was actually a "dog's squeaky toy".
+It was chosen after she Googled "most effective form of protest" and learned about the 2008 Bush shoeing incident; a rubber toy was chosen as it was less likely to harm Joyce than a shoe, and she did not want to be charged with assault.
+Butler and her flatmates purchased the nine-inch "Squeaky Pecker" at adult store Peaches and Cream, and for weeks practised throwing at each other around the house.

+Documentary-maker Hayden Donnell afterwards attempted to locate the dildo.
+As Butler was never charged with a crime, the dildo was not evidence; nevertheless, it had been confiscated by a police officer at the scene in case Joyce pressed charges.
+Donnell devoted the first episode of the show Get It to Te Papa to the hunt for the dildo, so it might be accessioned by the Museum of New Zealand Te Papa Tongarewa.
+He discovered through the Official Information Act that five days after the incident the police had thrown it away.

 Aftermath

 The incident, at the time referred to as "dildogate" (using the "-gate" suffix, in common with other political controversies), became an international sensation.
 Joyce was briefly nicknamed "Dildo Baggins", a Lord of the Rings reference to Bilbo Baggins.
 Soon after the incident, Joyce tweeted, "Someone send the gif over to John Oliver so we can get it over with ..."
-(Oliver, a television comedian, was at the time repeatedly lampooning news from New Zealand.)
-Oliver responded with an extravagant segment on his show Last Week Tonight featuring a redesigned New Zealand flag (brandished by Peter Jackson and sporting Joyce's face and the dildo), a rain of dildos, performers in giant dildo costumes, and a choir singing about the incident to the tune of the Hallelujah Chorus.
+(Oliver, a UK-US television comedian, was at the time repeatedly lampooning news from New Zealand.)
+Oliver, who declared the rest of Steven Joyce's life "will be viewed through a dildonic prism", responded with an extravagant segment on his show Last Week Tonight featuring a redesigned New Zealand flag (brandished by Peter Jackson and sporting Joyce's face and the dildo), a rain of dildos, performers in giant dildo costumes, and a choir singing about the incident to the tune of the Hallelujah Chorus.
 Joyce responded on Twitter: "Well that was actually pretty funny."

-The dildo

-Although the object thrown at Joyce was described by media at the time as a "dildo" or "sex toy", Butler later revealed it was actually a "dog's squeaky toy".
-It was chosen after she Googled "most effective form of protest" and learned about the 2008 Bush shoeing incident; a canine toy was chosen as it was less likely to harm Joyce than a shoe.

-Documentary-maker Hayden Donnell afterwards attempted to locate the dildo.
-As Butler was never charged with a crime, the dildo was not evidence; however, it had been confiscated by a police officer at the scene.
-Donnell devoted the first episode of the show Get It to Te Papa to the hunt for the dildo, so it might be accessioned by the Museum of New Zealand Te Papa Tongarewa, but discovered that the police had thrown it away.